-We are delighted to welcome you to our virtual open day website page!
-In normal times, we would love to invite you to the campus for a physical tour, to meet with you in person, and for you to get a feel for what makes living and learning at Woodstock so special.
+We are very happy to be able to facilitate tours of our campus to meet with you in person, and for you to get a feel for what makes living and learning at Woodstock so special.

 You can click here to access our e-brochure.

 As you consider applying to Woodstock, please take advantage of the information on our website to find out about Woodstock’s programmes, residences, staff and students, fees and the admissions process.
 As we talk to people who are considering Woodstock School for their children’s education, some questions come up regularly.
 We answer those questions on this page.
 If you have any additional questions, please do not hesitate to email the Admissions Office at firstname.lastname@example.org

 Woodstock typically has 500 students in total.
 It varies according to age and subject, but it is usually between ten and twenty students per class.

 This varies from year to year.
 Recent students represent countries including: Afghanistan, Australia, Bangladesh, Bhutan, Canada, France, Germany, India, Italy, Japan, South Korea, Mexico, Myanmar, Nepal, New Zealand, Russia, Singapore, Somaliland, Sri Lanka, Thailand, Tibet, UK, USA, Vietnam, Yemen.

 Woodstock students attend a large variety of universities all across the globe.
 Commonly the majority go on to study in the United States and Europe.
 Visit our college and career counselling section for more information.